-- III.B.1.
-The program director may not appoint more residents than approved by the Review Committee-International. - III.B.2.
+III.B.1.
+The program director may not appoint more residents than approved by the Review Committee-International.

+- III.B.2.
 The program's educational resources must be adequate to support the number of residents appointed to the program. - III.B.3.
-There should be at least three residents in each year of the program unless otherwise specified in the specialty-specific Program Requirements or approved by the Review Committee-International.
+The number of available positions in the program must be at least one per year unless otherwise specified in the specialty-specific Program Requirements.